virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterDetachExtIp

-The event can handle action after detaching External IP address.
+The event is executed after detaching the external IP address.
 The *onAfterDetachExtIp* event is triggered each time upon the external IP address detachment.

 **Event Placeholders:**